mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge1/README.md

 In this first excercise you will create a repo for the application code.

 1. Go to [https://github.com/GlobalDevOpsBootcamp/challenge1](https://github.com/GlobalDevOpsBootcamp/challenge1) and get the Git clone URL.
-2. Go to [https://globaldevopsbootcamp.visualstudio.com/](https://globaldevopsbootcamp.visualstudio.com/) and connect to your project using the account provided by your organizer.
+2. Go to your VSTS account website https://[....].visualstudio.com and connect to your project using the account provided by your organizer.
 3. Go to the Code hub and import the Git repo

 ![](./img/import-repo.png)